 Direct Connect rates have increased 20 percent, year over year, to 78 percent as of April 2020.

 Nationwide crises like the 2020 COVID-19 pandemic often result in more men and women stepping forward to serve in our nation’s military. iostudio’s contact center has already begun to see significant increases in call volume.
 Continued improvement in its platforms and people will ensure the drive to serve that motivates these future Sailors, Soldiers, Airmen, Marines and Guard members quickly converts to action and new enlistments.

-How could aligning your contact center operations improve conversions?
-The quickest way to find out starts with a conversation.
+Could aligning your contact center operations improve conversions?
+It’s easy with the right partner.
 Drop us a line and let’s get started today.

 Bob Weaver is iostudio’s Director of Customer Engagement.
 He has led our contact centers for America’s Navy, the Army National Guard and the Department of Defense since 2011.
-Before joining iostudio, Bob served 27 years in the U.S. Army and Army National Guard, and then worked as a Tennessee Guard recruiter.
+Before joining iostudio, Bob served 27 years in the U.S. Army and Army National Guard.
+He as also worked as a Tennessee Guard recruiter.
 He is a member of the Society of Consumer Affairs Professionals (SOCAP) and the Professional Association for Customer Engagement (PACE).

-Christian oversees accounts for local, regional and national brands, providing strategic direction for integrated marketing strategies such as video production, visual branding, content strategy, paid/earned media and social media.
-He brings more than 11 years of experience in account management for local, regional and national clients and has been involved in all aspects of video work at iostudio.
+Christian oversees accounts for local, regional and national brands.
+He provides strategic direction for integrated marketing strategies such as video production, visual branding, content strategy, paid/earned media and social media.
+Anderson brings more than 11 years of experience in account management and has been involved in all aspects of video work at iostudio.
 He oversees accounts and projects for America’s Navy, MARSOC, McKesson and ECI Defense Group.
 Christian earned a double major with an emphasis in American History and Journalism at the University of Mississippi.